-While it is true that they devote more of their time to planning and work with the more vital issues than the managers of the middle and lower levels do.
-But the fact remains that every manager has to perform planning within his particular area of activities.
+While it is true that they devote more of their time to planning and working with the more vital issues than the managers of the middle and lower levels do.
+But the fact remains that every manager has to perform planning within his particular area of activity.

 Planning is present in all types of sectors, households, economies, etc. All organizations require planning, whether it is the government, a private business, or a small business firm.